Construction Site Accidents

 It is also essential that you get prompt medical attention for your personal injuries if you are injured in a construction accident.
 If you were injured while on the job, then you should be entitled to workers' compensation benefits.Choose a Qualified Construction Accident Lawyer

-If you have been injured in a construction accident, it is essential that you hire the best construction accident lawyer to handle your case.
+If you have been injured in a construction accident, it is essential that you hire the best construction accident attorney to handle your case.
 The lawyers at Breakstone, White & Gluck, P.C., are experienced in working with top experts and getting compensation for victims injured in construction accidents.
-The attorneys at our firm handle cases from initial investigation, through trial, and, if necessary, all appeals.
+The injury attorneys at our firm handle cases from initial investigation, through trial, and, if necessary, all appeals.
 We will work hard to get you the best results.

 Through its experience and relationships with experts in the construction field, Breakstone, White & Gluck, P.C., is able to identify and bring claims arising from the negligence of contractors and subcontractors responsible for safe construction site practices.
 Because of its experience in the area of products liability, we are also able to identify accidents that have occurred as a result of defective products used on the construction site.